 The consolidated financial statements consolidate all wholly owned subsidiaries and presents the third-party's portion of the Company's net loss and comprehensive loss, net assets and comprehensive loss as noncontrolling interest.
 Noncontrolling interest is included as a component of equity.
-On August 21, 2019 the Company disposed of a 25% stake in Helix Immuno-Oncology S.A.
+On August 21, 2019 and on January 13, 2020 the Company disposed a 25% and 8.5% stake, respectively, in Helix Immuno-Oncology S.A.